1. Natural Gas Formation

 3.1 Shale Gas

-Shale gas is gas trapped deep within the earth in gas-rich shale rock layers.
-The gas is extracted by making use of a fracturing or Hydraulic fracturing process.
-Shale gas wells are typically drilled to depths of 1500m – 4000m with the average wells being estimated at 2500m.
+Shale gas is trapped deep within the earth in gas-rich shale rock layers.
+It is extracted using a fracturing or hydraulic fracturing process.
+Shale gas wells are typically drilled to depths of 1500m – 4000m, with the average wells estimated at 2500m.

-Only drilling a vertical well into the shale layer will not release enough gas to make the process economical, this is mainly due to the gas being trapped in the low permeable shale rock.
+Only drilling a vertical well into the shale layer will not release enough gas to make the process economical.
+This is mainly due to the gas trapped in the low-permeable shale rock.
 This is why specialized drilling is the only way to extract large amounts of shale gas.
-Gas-rich shale rock layers make up a large area of the earth’s rock layers and this is exactly why shale gas is one of the largest natural gas resources in the world.
+Gas-rich shale rock layers make up a large area of the earth’s rock layers, which is exactly why shale gas is one of the largest natural gas resources in the world.

 3.2 Coalbed Methane

-Methane gas deposits are commonly found in underground coal reservoirs, this is considered a natural occurrence.
-Methane poses a threat to underground coal mining activities because of the volumes of methane being released and methane’s flammable nature.
-So, it is feasible to tap into the coal seams and extract the gas in a controlled manner, known as coalbed methane which is a form of natural gas.
+Methane gas deposits are commonly found in underground coal reservoirs, which is considered a natural occurrence.
+However, methane poses a threat to underground coal mining activities due to the large volumes released and its flammable nature.
+Therefore, it is feasible to tap into coal seams and extract the gas in a controlled manner, known as coalbed methane, which is a form of natural gas.

 Coalbed methane is also referred to as sweet gas, coalbed gas and Coal Mine Methane (CMM).
-The gas can be extracted with a variety of methods such as UCG (Underground Coal Gasification), well drilling and hydraulic fracturing similar to methods used to extract shale gas.
-When compared to shale gas deposits, the amount of gas to be extracted from coal beds are quite small.
-Coalbed methane has contributed to environmentally friendly extraction in recent times, through injecting carbon dioxide into hard to access coal seams causing the carbon dioxide into displacing the methane trapped within the coal.
-This means that the methane-rich natural gas recovery is enhanced and the carbon dioxide stored below ground.
+The gas can be extracted using various methods, such as UCG (Underground Coal Gasification), well drilling, and hydraulic fracturing, which are similar to the methods used to extract shale gas.
+Compared to shale gas deposits, the amount of gas extracted from coal beds is quite small.
+Coalbed methane has contributed to environmentally friendly extraction methods by injecting carbon dioxide into hard-to-access coal seams, which displaces the trapped methane.
+This process enhances the recovery of methane-rich natural gas while also storing carbon dioxide underground.

 3.3 Tight gas Sandstone

-When natural gas has flowed into rock reservoirs with high porosity but low permeability it can be referred to as tight gas.
-Typically, tight gas is held in rocks with pores up to 20 000 times smaller than that of a human hair, making it nearly impossible for the gas to flow freely.
+When natural gas flows into rock reservoirs with high porosity but low permeability, it can be referred to as tight gas.
+Typically, tight gas is held in rocks with pores up to 20,000 times smaller than a human hair, making it nearly impossible for the gas to flow freely.

 3.4.
 Methane Hydrates

-Methane hydrates is a type of natural gas best explained as methane molecules trapped in a cage of water molecules.
-Methane hydrates are the most recent form of natural gas to be discovered and researched.
-Methane hydrates naturally occur in a solid crystalline form which is commonly found in sediments in arctic regions and deep below the ocean floor.
-Methane hydrates may look like ice crystals but will start to burn when set alight.
+Methane hydrates are the most recently discovered and researched form of natural gas.
+They are formed by methane molecules trapped within a cage of water molecules.
+Methane hydrates occur naturally in a solid crystalline form, commonly found in sediments in Arctic regions and deep beneath the ocean floor.
+Although they may resemble ice crystals, methane hydrates will ignite when set alight.

-It is estimated that methane hydrates are the most abundant source of unconventional natural gas on the planet (refer to figure 5).
-There is, however, still much uncertainty of the exact amount of methane hydrate sources due to the technical difficulties extracting this energy source, methane hydrates are considered the most difficult natural gas resource to extract.
-Economically extracting the gas remains a challenge, only fractions of this resource is found in large enough concentrated volumes to make extraction feasible.
+Methane hydrates are estimated to be the planet’s most abundant source of unconventional natural gas (refer to Figure 5).
+However, there is still much uncertainty about the exact amount of methane hydrate sources.
+Due to the technical difficulties of extracting this energy source, methane hydrates are considered the most difficult natural gas resource to extract.
+Economically, extracting the gas remains challenging; only fractions of this resource are found in large enough concentrated volumes to make extraction feasible.

 Where Natural Gas is Found and How it is Obtained